apache/doris/docs/en/docs/sql-manual/sql-functions/string-functions/right.md

 It returns the right part of a string of specified length, length is char length not the byte size.
 Another alias for this function is [strright](./strright.md).
+If the parameters contain a NULL value, the function will always return NULL.
+If the integer parameter is negative, the function will retrieve the portion of the string starting from the left and moving to the right, beginning at the absolute value of len.

 ### example